jeanlauliac/mekano/README.md

 On the other hand, a pattern like `src/**/foo/*.c` won't work properly because `/foo/` will be lost in the process.

-Generative pattern transposition is planned to be improved in the future.
+Generative pattern transposition is planned to be hugely improved in the future.

 ### Binds